 From dawn till dusk…

-“The base of Uganda is agriculture and our backbone.
+“The base and backbone of Uganda is agriculture.
 We are plowing here with a local hoe.
 If you can assist us we are asking you to give us at least two oxen for plowing.
 To give us support to maintain our health” – Local council at Onea “B” Village, Oyam District, Northern Uganda.
-July 2010
+July 2010.

 These are the words I heard during our 2010 summer visit to Uganda.
 Throughout all the villages the biggest request was for oxen and ploughs hence the need for the NUDF-Projects.

-Uganda has very good soil and sufficient rain for two full growing seasons.
+Uganda has very rich soil and sufficient rain for two full growing seasons.
 Farming is a good way for villagers to feed themselves and to get out of poverty.
 The biggest problem is that this requires hard manual labour.
 At the break of dawn men and women will go to the fields and spend all day preparing the fields.
 This takes many days to complete.
-This work is done but the hard labour limits the size of the field and the crop.
+This work is done but the hard labour limits the size of the field to be cultivated and the crops yield.

 NUDF responded by purchasing 8 oxen and ploughs in the summer of 2010.
 Since then the oxen have been trained and are being rented out to farmers.
 We are currently in the process of buying 6 more oxen.